Missenden Abbey Wedding Photography

 Photographing weddings at Missenden Abbey

-Missenden Abbey is a very popular wedding venue.
-They’ve been recommending me for the past 15 years, and to date I’ve photographed over 80 weddings in this glorious location.
+Missenden Abbey have been recommending me for the past 15 years, and to date I’ve photographed over 80 weddings in this glorious location.
 The wedding photography opportunities here have the absolute wow factor, it’s no surprise this venue is so popular!

 Missenden Abbey has a history of over 800 years.
 It was founded in 1133 by a group of Augustinian Canons from Arrouaise in Northern France.
 It was particularly favoured by Henry III who accepted the Abbot’s hospitality on a number of occasions.
 At the dissolution of the monastery the land was forfeited to the crown and was left by Henry VIII to his daughter, the Princess Elizabeth.